seanahan5000/rpw-a2/README.md

 ##### Known Problems

-* Mixed text and grqphics mode not supported
+* Mixed text and graphics mode not supported
 * Flashing text not supported
 * Mockingboard support is very limited for now